Cohesion policy 2014-2020

-The European Commission is now analysing the official Partnership Agreements (PA) received from 27 Member States and draft Cohesion Policy Operational Programmes (OP) from 10 countries outlining their investment plans for EU Structural and Investment Funds for the 2014-2020 programming period.
+The European Commission has adopted ten out of 28 Partnership Agreements (PA)and is now analysing the official PAs received from the other 19 Member States, as well as draft Cohesion Policy Operational Programmes (OP) from 19 countries outlining their investment plans for EU Structural and Investment Funds for the 2014-2020 programming period.

 The PAs and OPs have come from:

 - Danmark: PA adopted 05/05 and their one OP submitted